The SEEDZ Simulations: Methodology and First Results on Massive Black Hole Seeding and Early Galaxy Growth

 \section{Results}

-The goal of this paper is to introduce the SEEDZ simulations suite, present the implemented numerical methods and share our first results.
+The goal of this paper is to introduce the \texttt{SEEDZ} simulations suite, present the implemented numerical methods and share our first results.
 The results shown here are from the calibration set of simulations known as the `low resolution' suite.
 Two additional suites of simulations with progressively higher resolution are planned in the near future, with the mass resolution increased by a factor of eight, and in addition the spatial resolution increasing by a factor of four in each iteration.
 Despite the naming convention, the mass/spatial resolution and underlying subgrid modelling in the simulations presented here represent some of the most sophisticated simulations of the high-z Universe to date (see \S \ref{sec:discussion}, where we compare this simulation suite to others in the literature).
 The following results represent the simulations down to $z=15$.
 This set of `low resolution' simulations are still ongoing and further analysis of this suite as it evolves to its final redshift of $z=10$ will be presented in a future publication.

-\subsection{Global simulation results}
+\subsection{Global Simulation Results}

 To validate the underlying physics of gravitational collapse in our simulations, we investigate the global structure formation metrics in Figure \ref{fig:HMF}, which shows the halo mass function (HMF) at $z=15$.
 These halos were identified by Subfind \citep{Springel2021}, the inbuilt halo finder module in \arepo.
-We find excellent agreement, as expected, with the predicted HMFs from \cite{Sheth2001}.
+Halos were identified if they contained at least 20 particles.
+We find excellent agreement with the predicted HMFs from \cite{Sheth2001}.
 The \rarepeak simulation (black line) shows an obvious deviation from the theoretical curve at high halo masses, as this \rarepeak zoom is centred on the most massive halo found at $z = 10$ in a much larger volume.
 Both the \NormalOne and \NormalTwo zoom simulations agree somewhat better with the theoretical fit as expected.
-Note that while there is a deviation also at the lower mass end, this is simply due to our limited resolution of halos below a mass scale of approximately $10^6$ \msolar (our DM particle resolution is $6.9 \times 10^4$ \msolarc)
+Note that while there is a deviation also at the lower mass end, this is simply due to our limited resolution of halos below a mass scale of approximately $10^6$ \msolar (our DM particle resolution is $6.9 \times 10^4$ \msolarc h$^{-1}$)